This article will list the most developed countries in Africa.

 Mauritius is one of the most well-developed countries in Africa, with an HDI score of 0.804.
-It is the only country in Africa with a Very High Human Development Index score.
+It is the only African country with a Very High Human Development Index score.

 Seychelles is an island nation in the Indian Ocean, 98,462 (2020).

 It is one of the smallest sovereign nations on earth.
 With its small size comes a small government with only 13 cabinet ministers.